midhunhk/lib-aeapps/README.md

 To see the history of changes, see [Changelog](https://github.com/midhunhk/lib-aeapps/blob/master/VersionHistory.md)

 ## Using the library
+With version 4, the library has been split into multiple modules, each of which could be included separately in an android app.
 Instructions for using this library are mentioned at [Distribution](https://github.com/midhunhk/lib-aeapps/wiki/Distribution)

 ## Migration Guide